-- Storage Utility for the K2 Storage System (SAN). - Storage Utility for internal storage (stand-alone) K2 Media Client models
+- Storage Utility for the K2 Storage System (SAN). - Storage Utility for stand-alone K2 Media Clients with their own storage

-This manual explains Storage Utility for internal storage K2 Media Client models.
+This manual explains Storage Utility for stand-alone K2 Media Clients.
 Refer to the K2 Storage System Instruction Manual to learn about Storage Utility for the K2 Storage System.

-NOTE: Do not run Storage Utility on an external storage K2 Media Client.
-For external storage, run Storage Utility only via the K2 System Configuration application.
+NOTE: For shared storage, run Storage Utility only via the K2 System Configuration application.